lezer-parser/website/site/docs/guide/index.md

 precedence over groupings involving `+`, for example) and various other issues.

-The way to specify precedence in Lezer is with, first, an `@precedence` block that enumerates the precedences you are going to use in the grammar, in order of precedence (highest first), and then inserting precedence markers at ambiguous positions.
+The way to specify precedence in Lezer is with, first, a `@precedence` block that enumerates the precedence names you are going to use in the grammar, in order of precedence (highest first), and then inserting precedence markers at ambiguous positions.

 ```
 @precedence { times @left, plus @left }

 @top { expression }

-expression { number | binaryExpression }
+expression { Number | BinaryExpression }

-binaryExpression:binary.expression {
+BinaryExpression {
   expression !times "*" expression |
   expression !plus "+" expression
 }

 tokens {
-  number:number.expression { std.digit+ }
+  Number { std.digit+ }
 }
 ```